matsuro-hadouken/ggxchain-draft/node-installation/Docker/README.md

 ### Deploying GGXChain Node In Docker Container

-_It is **NOT** Recommended to run GGXChain in docker for production, method is **for development and testing only** !_.
-Please use [Systemd Setup](https://github.com/matsuro-hadouken/golden-gate-stash/tree/main/node-installation/Systemd) instead.
+_It is **NOT** Recommended to run GGXChain in docker for production, method is **for development and testing only** !_
+For better performance please use [Systemd Setup](https://github.com/matsuro-hadouken/golden-gate-stash/tree/main/node-installation/Systemd) instead.

 **Requirements:**
 * Debian base OS with Docker && Git